spring-attic/spring-mobile-samples/lite-interceptor-mdot/README.md

 This sample app demonstrates many of the capabilities of the Spring Mobile Device module, including:

-* "Lite" device resolution
+* "Lite" device resolution through the use of DeviceResolverHandlerInterceptor
 * Site preference management
-* Site switching
+* Site switching configured for the mDot strategy

 ## Build and Run the Sample Application